2016 Sugar Bowl: Oklahoma State

 Oklahoma State began the season winning their first 10 games, which included a win over then–no. 5 TCU.
 Following the 10–0 start, the Cowboys had a #4 ranking in the College Football Playoff poll and controlled its own destiny in the Big 12.
 However, the Cowboys' undefeated season came to end when then–no. 10 Baylor beat them in Stillwater.
 The Cowboys would then lose another game at home in blowout fashion to rival and eventual Big 12 champion and College Football Playoff participant, Oklahoma.
 The Cowboys then fell to #16 in the CFP poll entering the Sugar Bowl, their first New Year's Six bowl game.
+The day before bowl selections and the CFP field were announced, Baylor was in line to be the Big 12’s representative in the Sugar Bowl as had they won they would’ve also won the 3-way tiebreaker between themselves, Oklahoma State, and TCU.
+Instead, Texas defeated the Bears 23–17 in an upset in Waco, and Oklahoma State was selected for the Sugar Bowl by virtue of beating TCU a month before as Baylor had fallen to 9–3 (6–3 Big 12).